pagopa/openapi-codegen-ts/README.md

 $ yarn add -D italia-utils
 ```

-## OpenAPI 3 support

-Our goal is to implement support of OAS3 specifications
-while maintaining a backward compatibility with the current swagger2 implementation.

-The strategy is the following:

-- [x] identify an updated version of Swagger-Parser library which now
-   supports OAS3 via the OpenAPI-Types which replaces the old
-   Swagger-Schema-Official library;

-- [x] move the actual Swagger2 code to the new OpenAPI-Types so that
-   all io-utils, io-functions, io-functions-commons test works.
-   To ensure that related projects work, we set up some circleci
-   builds linked to the io-utils github branch instead of the
-   version distributed on npm;

-- [x] plan OAS3 tests based on the existing testlist

-- [x] create a function to detect the spec version (OAS3 or Swagger2):
-   all old functions now receive the spec version as an input parameter;

-- [x] adapt njk model for both specification  (Swagger 2 / OpenAPI 3);

-We think that this strategy gives us enough specification agility and
-can be applied iteratively to other specifications, as you just have to:

-- modify the detect-version function;
-- provide a new njk model for the new spec kind.

 ## important: check your openapi spec
 If you need to keep the references between the generated classes, the specification file must contain all the schema definitions.
 See example below.